Pemoreira74/rincon/README.md

 naive_bayes.ipynb

-This started as a good exercise to apply naive_bayes model but quickly turns out in a messy scrambled garbage between data, code, comments and differrent and unrelated methods
+This started as a good exercise to apply naive_bayes model.
+The idea of this work is to experiment with the code to draw as many conclusions as possible